Save Coney Island’s 2010 Recap

 of Historic Places.
 Eventual inclusion on the registers would potentially make government funds

-4. In September we helped organize a fantastic panel at the CUNY Graduate to discuss how
+and tax incentives available for the restoration of the historic buildings. - In September we helped organize a fantastic panel at the CUNY Graduate to discuss how

 Coney’s history could play a part in its future.
 Moderated by Pulitzer Prize-winning historian